 Facebook Post Ideas:

-- Post Idea #1: Introduce your team with quick, fun facts about each team member or each department if your team is large.
-Make it engaging and play 2 truths and a lie with one team member or department in a post.
-Share 2 facts and 1 lie about the staff member or service department being featured and ask your audience to guess which statement is the lie.
+- Post Idea #1: Introduce your team with quick, fun facts about each team member or department (if your team is large.)
+Make it engaging and play two truths and a lie with one team member or department in a post.
+To play, share two facts and one lie about the staff member or service department (being featured) and ask your audience to guess which statement is the lie.

-- Post Idea #2: Celebrate a healthy start to the New Year.
-In your post share a patient’s story by saying, “Meet so and so..” or even just a “Say Hi to…” and celebrate the fact that your patient is starting the year right with a good wellness plan in place.
+- Post Idea #2: Celebrate a healthy start to the New Year when a patient starts a wellness plan.
+Share a patient’s story by saying, “Meet so and so..” or “Say Hi to…” and celebrate the fact your patient is starting the year right with a good wellness plan in place.

 - Post Idea #3: Ask your followers, “If your pet had a New Year’s Resolution, what would it be?
 And would they keep it?”
-Use a fun graphic or a cute and interesting pic of a patient.
-In your caption you could say, “Fluffy’s New Years resolution is to stop chasing her tail!, what would your pet’s resolution be?”
-To make the post even more engaging, offer a prize!
+Use a fun graphic or interesting picture of a patient.
+In your caption, you could say, “Fluffy’s New Year resolution is to stop chasing her tail!” what would your pet’s resolution be?”
+Make the post even more fun and engaging, offer a prize to your followers.

-- Post Idea #5: Ask your audience a fun engaging question like, “Spell your pet’s name using only emojis.”
+- Post Idea #5: Ask your audience fun, engaging questions like, “Spell your pet’s name using only emojis.”

-- Post idea #1: Welcome to ABC Vet Hospital.
+- Post idea #1: Welcome new patients.
 Highlight the new Christmas puppies and kittens that come in with a special welcome on Instagram!

 - Post idea #2: Host an Instagram takeover.
 Get one of your co-workers to take over Instagram for a day and show off how their day goes at your clinic!

 - Post idea #3: Celebrate National Dress Up Your Pet Day on January 14th!
-This is a great opportunity for you to ask your clients to tag your practice in pictures of their pet dressed up in sweaters, costumes, etc. You can easily adapt this post to fit for Facebook by asking your audience to share pictures of their pets in the comments.
+This day is a great opportunity for you to ask your clients to tag your practice in pictures of their pet dressed up in sweaters, costumes, etc. You can easily adapt this post to fit Facebook by asking your audience to share photos or videos of their pets in the comments.

 Instagram or Facebook Stories Ideas:

-- Story Idea #2: Share tips on how to keep pets safe during the winter.
+- Story Idea #2: Share tips on keeping pets safe during the winter.
 Include tips about outdoor safety, staying hydrated, or even parasite prevention.

 Cheyanne’s Bonus Biscuit of the Month

-Take a moment to send your clients a survey asking them about their experience with you and your content on social media.
-In your survey ask them questions like:
+Please take a moment to send your clients a survey asking them about their experience with your practice and content on social media.
+In your survey, ask them questions like:

-- What do they enjoy about the content you post on social media and what they don’t enjoy?
+- What do they enjoy about the content you post on social media, and what do they not?

 - What would they like to see more or less of?

-This is a great opportunity for you to tailor your digital marketing and invest in what your clients will actually interact and engage with you and your business – thus resulting in more business converting to your practice.
+This exercise is a chance for you to tailor your digital marketing and invest in what your clients will want to interact and engage with you and your business – thus resulting in more business converting to your practice.
 Plus, it’ll help manage your ROI!
 Find more information on where you should spend your time on social media here.

 Janel’s Bonus Biscuit of the Month

 It’s a new year with new possibilities!
-This is a great time to get a pulse on how your 2019 went.
-Take note what went well, what needs work, and what didn’t work out for you on your social media pages.
+This is a great time to get a pulse on how the last year went.
+Take note of what went well, what needs improvement, and what didn’t work out for you on your social media pages.

 Here are a few tips to help you out!

 - Talk with your team.
-Your staff also follows your social pages, ask them what their favorite posts and moments were.
+Chances are your staff also follows your social pages.
+Ask them what their favorite posts and moments were.
 You might be surprised!

 - What can you improve?
-It always happens, we work on a social post that is our favorite, and we put some extra time into it and it doesn’t do as well as we hoped.
+It always happens; we work on a social post we think will go viral, and we put some extra time into it, and it doesn’t do as well as we hoped.
 What went wrong?!
-It might feel like a dagger to the heart, but take it as an opportunity to improve.
-Look at the insights of that particular post, what time of day, time of the month, how it looked, or the wording in your caption and try to find ways you can improve on this kind of post.
+It might feel like a dagger to the heart, but take it as an opportunity to learn and improve.
+Look at the insights of that particular post, what time of day, time of the month, how it looked, or the wording in your caption, and try to find ways you can improve on this kind of post.

 - Write down your goals!
-After taking a pulse on how your 2019 went, make a goal!
-This could be getting 1000 new followers, it can be increasing how many posts you do a month, boosting ads, increasing the number of posts you cover on a particular subject, education, etc. Read this article on how to make realistic marketing goals.
+After taking a pulse on how your year went, make a goal!
+This could be getting 1,000 new followers, increasing how many posts you do a month, boosting ads, increasing the number of posts you cover on a particular subject, education, etc. Read this article on how to make realistic marketing goals.

 - Write down these goals and revisit them every month.
-This will help you reach your goals and see success on your social media pages.
-Then share your goal in Veterinary Social Media: The Snout School Community and we will help you stay accountable and celebrate your victories together!
-Go ahead and tag Janel or Cheyanne, we would love to cheer you on!
+Visualizing your goals will help you reach your goals and measure success on your social media pages.
+Share your goals in the Veterinary Social Media: The Snout School Community Facebook Group, and we will help you stay accountable and celebrate your victories together!

 Taking these notes of how your year went will help you visualize your goals and make them a reality.
-Make 2020 your year of clarity and reach your goals!
-We have faith in you and always remember, HAVE FUN!
+So, make the new year your time to achieve your goals.
+We have faith in you, and always remember, HAVE FUN!

 About The Authors